sass/libsass/Readme.md

 Roadmap
 -------

-* Bundle&Minification support;
-* Probably, simple SASS compilation tool for Windows for usage outside of .NET world.
+* SASS compilation tool for Windows for usage outside of .NET world.

 All the other potential features (i. e.
 Compass support) will be merged from libsass when they will appear there.